 14 days seems like a lot of time to put into a run of pickles, but you don’t actually have to do something on each of the days, and it is so worth the time it does take.
 The pickles are crunchy and sweet.
 Perfect with soup beans and cornbread.
 The Deer Hunter makes the best potato salad I’ve ever tasted and I believe 14 Day Pickles are the key to his perfection.

 Days 1-7: Wash 3 dozen small cucumbers.
 Do not peel.
 Place in crock.
 Cover with brine-1 pint of salt (do not use iodized) and 1 gallon of cold water.
 Let stand one week.
-To keep the cucumbers submerged, I put a plate on top of them, weighted down with 2 pint canning jars full of water at each stage of leaving the pickles overnight.
+Weight cucumbers to keep them submerged by using a plate, a ziplock bag of water, or other.

-Day 8: Pour off brine.
-Cover with boiling water.
+On day 7 day pour off brine.
+Cover with boiling water that has cooled slightly.
 Let stand overnight.

-Day 9: Drain.
+Day 8: Drain.
 Cut in small pieces.
-Cover with boiling water containing Alum-lump size of walnut (2 tablespoons) and Horse Radish-root size of carrot cut in pieces (2 tablespoons of prepared horse radish may be substituted).
+Cover with boiling water containing Alum-lump size of walnut (2 tablespoons) and Horse Radish-root size of carrot cut in pieces (2 tablespoons of prepared horse radish may be substituted) that has cooled slightly.
 Let stand overnight.

-Day 11: Drain well.
-Make syrup of *3 pints of apple cider vinegar, *5 quarts sugar, *Approximately 1/2 small box of cinnamon tied in gauze (as you can see I just put mine in loose), *2 tablespoons whole cloves, *2 tablespoons celery seed.
-Bring all the ingredients to a boil and pour over pickles.
+Day 10: Drain well.
+Make syrup of *3 pints of apple cider vinegar, *5 quarts sugar, *3 or 4 sticks of cinnamon, *2 tablespoons whole cloves, *2 tablespoons celery seed.
+Bring all the ingredients to a boil, cool slightly, and pour over pickles.
 Let stand overnight.

 Day 12: Drain syrup from pickles.
-Bring to a boil and pour over pickles.
+Bring to a boil, cool slightly, and pour over pickles.
 Let stand overnight.

 Day 13: Drain syrup from pickles.
-Bring to a boil and pour over pickles.
+Bring to a boil, cool slightly, and pour over pickles.
 Let stand overnight.

-Day 14: Bring pickle syrup mixture to a boil; remove cinnamon sticks; pack in hot jars, and seal. (we use the open kettle method of canning to seal the jars-meaning-the pickles are hot-the jars are hot-and as they cool the jars seal themselves.
-If you’re not comfortable with this method-this recipe says to water bath the jars for 15 minutes)
+Day 14: Bring pickle syrup mixture to a boil; remove cinnamon sticks; pack in hot jars, and seal.
+We use the open kettle method of canning to seal the jars-meaning the pickles are hot, the jars are hot, and as they cool the jars seal themselves.
+If you’re not comfortable with this method, water bath jars for 10 minutes.

 Have you ever eaten 14 Day Pickles?